mozman/ezdxf/README.md

 - `openscad` add-on, an interface to [OpenSCAD](https://openscad.org)
 - `odafc` add-on, an interface to the [ODA File Converter](https://www.opendesign.com/guestfiles/oda_file_converter) to read and write DWG files
+- `hpgl2` add-on for converting HPGL/2 plot files to DXF, SVG and PDF

 A simple example: